ros-workshop/course/ros-introduction.md

 - **The ROS Wiki** : Contains documentation about ROS and provides a forum for the ROS community to contribute via documentation updates, tutorials, etc. (http://wiki.ros.org/)
 - **ROS Discourse** : A ROS community forum (https://discourse.ros.org)
 - **Bug Ticket System** : Way to enable ROS users to apply bug-fixes on any of the ROS codebase.
-Currently this is done via pull-requests on respective Git repositories
+Currently, this is done via pull-requests on respective Git repositories
 - **Mailing List** : `ros-users` mailing list provides regular updates on ROS (http://lists.ros.org/mailman/listinfo/ros-users)
 - **ROS Answers** : Question-Answer forum where users are encouraged to ask and answer questions (http://answers.ros.org)
 - **Blog** : Regular photos, updates and news articles about ROS (http://ros.org/news)